Arkham/elm-spa/examples/elm-spa-dev/public/content/guide.md

 If you have ever wondered how to call a REST API, handle user authentication, create components, or organize your application- __elm-spa__ is here to help.

-Throughout this guide, [blue links](https://elm-lang.org) will take you to resources from other sites, while [green links](/guide/installation) will take you to resources within elm-spa.dev.
+Throughout this guide, [blue links](https://elm-lang.org) will take you to resources from other sites, while [green links](/guide/getting-started) will take you to resources within elm-spa.dev.

 ---

-Like the next section on [Installation](/guide/installation).
+Like the next section on [Getting Started](/guide/getting-started).